TallerThanShort/about-me/README.md

 Elo, I'm TTS (**CKS3**)

 I like to code random stuff in **C languages** (C, C++, C#) and I make things happen in HTML.

-I know how to code some basic js stuff and I'm learning rust atm.
-I also started coding in SYSlang recently.
+I code in, well...
+C languages, HTML, CSS (I hate this one), JS, py, lua, SYSl and I'm learning rust atm.

-I generally hate life, suck at making anything good and don't eat enough...

-I sell Consumer Products...

 I also like to make music, *ok?*

 # Discord Nitro
 [Link to the T&C's](https://TallerThanShort.github.io/nitro-conditions)

-Oh, and I bought Discord Nitro for 2 boost for the PolySpace server, and gave some random kids Nitro Classic.

 Total Nitro given away (months): 4